Equilevel algebras: Formal definition and basic properties of equilevel algebras

 {\it Proof.} a) All algebras ${\mathcal F}_t$ defined by configurations $\nu(t),$ $t>0$, contain the space of constant functions.

 b) Let $f \in C^\infty(M, {\mathbb R})$ be an arbitrary function from the ideal (\ref{ide}).
-We must show that it is approximated by a continuous family of functions from the algebras defined by the configurations $\nu(t)$ as $t$ tends to $+0$.
-By additivity and partition of unity, we can assume that $f$ is non-zero only in a small neighborhood of one point $A_i$ of the support of $\F$, and in the local coordinates $z_1, \dots, z_{\dim M}$ in this neighborhood this function is divisible by a monomial of degree $m_i$: thus $f$ has the form
+We must show that it is approximated by a continuous family of functions from the algebras defined by the configurations $\nu(t)$, $t >0$, as $t$ tends to $+0$.
+Using additivity and the partition of unity, it is sufficient to consider only the case when $f$ is identically zero everywhere outside a small neighborhood of one point $A_i$ of the support of $\F$, and in the local coordinates $z_1, \dots, z_{\dim M}$ in this neighborhood this function is divisible by a monomial of degree $m_i$.
+Thus, $f$ has the form